sheltermanager/asm3/src/static/pages/manual/_sources/wordkeys.txt

     The taxable amount charged
 PaymentComments
     Any comments on the payment

-PaymentTotalDue
+The following fields are only available to payments generated via invoice/receipt document:

+PaymentAnimalName
+    The name of the animal the payment is linked to PaymentAnimalShelterCode
+    The full shelter code of the animal the payment is linked to PaymentAnimalShortCode
+    The short shelter code of the animal the payment is linked to PaymentPersonName
+    The name of the person the payment is linked to PaymentTotalDue
     The total of all selected payments that have a due date and no received date PaymentTotalReceived